cityuHK-CompNeuro/gpt2-gui/README.md

 The model was fine-tuned to predict and generate text in the style of an Amazon product review.
 Pre-trained GPT2 was fine-tuned on three product categories in the Amazon Reviews Dataset: Music, Kitchen, and Pets.
 These model parameters have been made available along with this repository.

-The front-end GUI was built via PySimpleGUI in Python, and allows the user to:
+I built the front-end GUI via PySimpleGUI, with three features for user-friendliness:
 1. Input text for auto-completion
 2. Generate entire "Amazon Reviews" from the input text
 3. Load fine-tuned GPT2 models from local directories